richart14/dancebattle/README.md

   return result;
 }
 ```
 The time complexity is O(n).
 It loops through the songArray once matching the song title to the regular expression that contains the search term.
 Display validation is done in the component itself.
+I added the algorithm search display on the red parts of the quadrants since I wasn't sure to put it on a completely different page or something along those lines.